-Inclement Weather All-Day Closings - Notice of school closings will be posted on the Memphis City Schools Website.
-School closings will also be available during news broadcasts of Channels 3 (WREG) and 5 (WMC), as well as on the websites for Channels 3 and 5.
+Inclement Weather All-Day Closings - Notice of school closings will be posted on the Memphis Shelby County Schools Website and Social Media Platforms. .
+School closings will also be available during news broadcasts of Channels 3 (WREG), 5 (WMC), 13 (Fox 13) as well as on the websites for Channels 3, 5,and 13. .
 This information will be available at approximately 6:00 a.m.
+It will also be posted on our school website and social media platforms.

-Delayed Opening Pupil Time Schedules - In the event that weather conditions do not permit school to start at the normal time, but should be clear for most of the school day, school for all students will begin at 10:00 a.m.
+Delayed Opening Pupil Time Schedules

+In the event that weather conditions do not permit school to start at the normal time, but should be clear for most of the school day, school for all students will begin at 10:00 a.m.